bitfoundation/bitplatform/src/Tooling/Bit.Tooling.Templates/TodoTemplate/Docs/Getting-Started.md

 - known exception inhrites `KnownException` class
 - Unknown exception inhrites `UnknownException` class
 ### RestException
-It's a class that has a Http Response `StatusCode`
+It's a class that has an HTTP Response `StatusCode` that you to perform a response with status code.

 ### Client side exception handling WrapHandled
 When an error is raised in App(android, IOS) maybe cause crash app. for avoiding app crash; Bit provides some mechanism for error handling.